1. Where is the hyoid bone?

 50. How do you determine the cause of intonation problems and solve them?

-You DON'T have to know everything above to improve.
+You DON’T have to know everything above to improve.
+You can use the test to find some gaps in your knowledge, though.
 You only need to know your next step is, which happens in the singing lessons we do.